 A New Look at Long-Lasting Treatment

-Several antipsychotic medications are available in a long-acting form that can be taken by injection every two to four weeks.
+Several antipsychotic medications are available in a long-acting form that can be taken by injection every two to four weeks—or even less often.
 These drugs include:

 - Olanzapine (Zyprexa Relprevv)

 - Paliperidone (Invega Sustenna)

 - Risperidone (Risperdal Consta)

 Long-acting injections of antipsychotic drugs are nothing new.
 The first ones were developed in the 1960s.
 For years, however, injections were reserved mainly for the worst cases.
 That earned them a bad reputation, which has been tough to shake.
 Yet recent research suggests that it may be time to reconsider.

 With oral medication, about half of people with schizophrenia don't take all their pills.
 Some forget a dose now and then.
 Others skip their medication most of the time.

 "A physician never knows who is getting the full amount and who isn't," says Jean-Pierre Lindenmayer, M.D., director of psychopharmacology research at New York University.
 That can reduce the effectiveness of treatment.
 In contrast, you and your physician know exactly how much of the drug you're getting in an injection.

 Injection Pros and Cons